 Scholarships

-Lisbeth and Erich Böckler Grant
+Lisbeth and Erich Böckler Scholarship

 The scholarship is aimed at doctoral students and postdocs (early career) in art history or a related subject with a research focus on the Baltic Sea region and/or the Baltic countries.
 In addition to language acquisition and the deepening of existing language skills (German or a Baltic language, variant 1 or 2), the fellowship serves to further one's own research and professional development as well as - in the spirit of the founders - international academic exchange and further networking.
 Applicants are expected to spend the duration of the scholarship in Germany or one of the Baltic states and to combine their stay with research and visits to relevant research institutes, libraries and museums.
 The prerequisite for application is a Master's degree.